 Does every business need a toll free number?

-Toll free numbers are important for companies who serve customers nationwide and have dedicated phone lines for sales, support, etc. If you are a local business like a real estate office or auto repair shop, then a local phone number is probably better for you.
+Toll free numbers are important for companies who serve customers nationwide and have dedicated phone lines for sales, support, etc. If you are a local business owner, then a local phone number is probably better for you.
 In the case of a local brand, make sure to find an area code and prefix that is based in the city you are in.

 One reassuring benefit of having a toll free number is that no carrier owns it, meaning that your number is completely portable.
 It is a number that you own, and you can consider it as an asset to your business.
 You can move the number away from any provider as needed.